Skip to main content

 • Wash your hands with soap and clean water before touching food and immediately after handling raw food (e.g. meat, eggs), handling bins, touching pets, or going to the toilet.

-• Clean and disinfect all surfaces immediately after preparing food.
+• Clean all food preparation surfaces with surface disinfectant spray or wipes immediately after preparing food.

 • Ideally, use different colour-coded chopping boards for raw and ready-to-eat foods.